 3. Tracking for Accountability

 OKRs are dynamic tools, not static numbers.
 By tracking and reviewing OKRs regularly, people know exactly where they stand, what areas must be addressed, and are held accountable for results.
-In the book / our complete summary, we explain the 3 phases for OKR-tracking and tips for each phase.
+In our complete summary, we explain the 3 phases for OKR-tracking and tips for each phase.

 4. Stretching for Breakthroughs